Excel 2013 has a brand new look and new features that let you get away from walls of numbers and make better business decisions.

 Graphics hardware acceleration requires a DirectX 10 graphics card and 1024 x 576 resolution

 3.5, 4.0, or 4.5

 A touch-enabled device is required to use any multi-touch functionality.
 However, all features and functionality are always available by using a keyboard, mouse, or other standard or accessible input device.
-Note that new touch features are optimised for use with Windows 8.
+Note that new touch features are optimized for use with Windows 8.